 - Stage 1 (minimal): A person with stage 1 endometriosis only has small amounts of tissue growth, and it is only present on the surface or around the organs.

 - Stage 2 (mild): A person with stage 2 endometriosis has more extensive tissue growths, but they are still on the surface of the organs rather than inside of them.

 - Stage 3 (moderate): A person with stage 3 endometriosis has more widespread tissue growth, which has begun to grow inside the pelvic organs.

-- Stage 4 (severe): A person with stage 4 endometriosis has lots of endometrial tissue, which is growing inside several of the pelvic organs.
+- Stage 4 (severe): A person with stage 4 endometriosis has lots of endometrial-like tissue, which is growing inside several of the pelvic organs.